CyVerse-learning-materials/foss-2020/github_action/eht.rst

 something readable for human, e.g., "eht-demo".

-Because we will need to connect to DockerHub to publish our image, go to the "Secerts" tab in setting and add the following two secrets:
+Because we will need to connect to DockerHub to publish our image, go to the "Secerts" tab in "Settings" and add the following two secrets:

 - `DOCKERHUB_USERNAME`: your Docker Hub username